画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 Who was the painter Manet?
 A detailed explanation of his career and representative works!

-In this article, we will take a closer look at Edouard Manet, a famous 19th century French painter.
-We will explain his life, his representative works, and the museums where his works are currently exhibited.
-Let's take a look at the appeal of Manet together.
+This article will take a closer look at Édouard Manet, a famous 19th century French painter.
+We will cover his life, his most famous works, and the museums where his works are currently on display.
+Let's explore Manet's fascinating side together.

 table of contents